Aracely Garcia (she/her)

 Peer Services Director & Volunteer Coordinator

-Simone is the Peer Programs Manager and Volunteer Coordinator.
+Simone is the Peer Services Director and Volunteer Coordinator.
 Originally from Chicago, she moved to San Francisco in 2016.
-During a depressive episode, Simone visited SF, and it changed the course of her mental illness.
-In the years that followed, she studied psych on and off and became a volunteer at the Depression and Bipolar Support Alliance (DBSA).
-There, she found her calling in Peer Services.
-As someone living with Bipolar I and ADHD herself, Simone has directly benefited from peer programs and credits them for much of her current well-being.
-In her role at NAMI SF, she hopes to make them as widely available as possible and in the process empower other peers to work in the field .
-During the pandemic, she moved to LA and now works remotely.
+Prior to working at NAMI SF she studied psychology and was a volunteer support group facilitator.
+Through her volunteer work, she found her calling in Peer work.
+As someone living with Bipolar I and ADHD herself, Simone has directly benefited from peer programs and credits them in part for her ability to cope with mental health challenges.
+In her role at NAMI SF, she hopes to make peer programs more widely available and empower people living with mental health conditions to advocate for themselves and their community.

 Board of Directors

 Aisha joined NAMI SF in 2022 identifying as a peer and began volunteering as an educational presenter.
 Now, she is our Resource Coodinator connecting members of the community with mental health supports and services.
 As a graduate from the University of San Francisco with a BA in Psychology and a minor in Public Service & Community Engagement, her interests have focused on multicultural psychology and mental health equity.
 She is passionate about providing accessibility and representation to psychology and mental health efforts.
 Aisha is originally from San Fernando Valley, CA near Los Angeles.
 She enjoys spending time outside at the beach, parks, gardens, hikes, or anywhere near a nice tree.
 You can also find her snuggled up with a good book, coloring, or hanging out a cafe with some friends.
 Aisha is eager to help others find the resources they need to improve their day-to-day livelihoods with care and support.